Property valuations for rates and taxation purposes are conducted by the Valuer-General Victoria.

 When you object, the property valuation is reviewed and a decision made by Valuer-General Victoria appointed Valuers.

 Lodging an objection or appeal against a valuation assessment does not prevent rates from being paid.
 Any instalment that falls due must still be paid by the due date.

 How do I lodge an objection?

-Send to Council via email to email@example.com or by post to:
+Send to Council via email at email@example.com or by post: